US supports African Union peace mediation in Ethiopia | DW | 15.11.2021

 Many Ethiopians still back government forces while neither side of the conflict shows a clear willingness to negotiate

-Kenya's President Uhuru Kenyatta made a surprise visit to Addis Ababa on Sunday to support an African Union (AU)-led peace negotiation effort between the Ethiopian government and a coalition of opposition groups.
+Kenyan President Uhuru Kenyatta made a surprise visit to Addis Ababa on Sunday to support the efforts by the African Union (AU)-led to facilitate negotiations toward peace between the Ethiopian government and a coalition of opposition groups.

 The mediation efforts come ahead of an upcoming three-day visit to Africa by US Secretary of State Antony Blinken, who has backed the AU's attempts to help resolve the ongoing conflict in the East African country.

-The US has also threatened to impose sanctions on the Ethiopian government and the opposition Tigrayan People's Liberation Front (TPLF) unless they agree to move forward on talks.
+The US has also threatened to impose sanctions on the Ethiopian government and the opposition Tigray People's Liberation Front (TPLF) unless they agree to move forward on talks.

-With thousands of people dead, two million displaced and mounting fears of a rebel march on the capital, Ethiopia's war threatens to unleash instability across the fragile Horn of Africa region.
+With thousands of people dead, 2 million displaced and mounting fears of a rebel march on the capital, Ethiopia's war threatens to unleash instability across the fragile Horn of Africa region.

-However, the fighting has since intensified and rebels alligned with the TPLF have made major territorial gains as it advances towards the capital.
+The fighting has since intensified, and groups aligned with the TPLF have made major territorial gains as they advance toward the capital.

 Obasanjo left Ethiopia on Thursday following meetings with Prime Minister Abiy Ahmed and the leadership of the TPLF rebel group.
 However, neither side made any commitments to negotiate.